Yann-Ntech/DiscordCacheUrlsExtract/README.md

 ![url](https://user-images.githubusercontent.com/22084147/144713308-1b43ce54-a556-406c-8cac-064d3bada2e7.png)

 Should work on linux and MacOS -- it most likely will not work on your computer unless you have a similar filesytem but feel free to edit it as you want.
 You will see the directory structure in bashOS.py.

-Depending on your OS the bash os.system commands might differ and not work, so make sure that bashOS.py is compatible with your OS:
+If you are on MacOS the bash os.system() commands might differ and not work, so make sure that bashOS.py is compatible with your OS:

 ![bashsystem](https://user-images.githubusercontent.com/22084147/144713707-d96ef940-fdcf-4288-8527-36f00ef077d9.png)